-GHC - Garofalo Health Care S.p.A. is a leading group, in the field of private accredited healthcare, based in Rome, Italy.
+GHC - Garofalo Health Care S.p.A. is a leading group, in the field of private accredited healthcare, listed on the Euronext STAR segment of the Italian Stock Exchange and based in Rome, Italy.
 The qualities and strengths that make the Group unique are diverse and can be distinguished by the following characteristics:

 Territorial diversification.
-GHC represents 19 centres of excellence located in some of the most prosperous regions of Northern and Central Italy: Piedmont, Veneto, Liguria, Emilia Romagna, Tuscany, Lazio.
+GHC represents 28 centres of excellence located in some of the most prosperous regions of Northern and Central Italy: Piedmont, Lombardy, Veneto, Friuli Venezia Giulia, Liguria, Emilia Romagna, Tuscany, Lazio.
 The professionals and medical teams of each centre constantly and consistently collaborate with each other in terms of research activities and direct operating methods, with the aim of better protecting the patient’s health.

 Sector diversification.
 GHCoffers a wide range of services and specializations, upholding high quality standards, and covering all sectors of the health and social care sector.
 From high-complexity surgery to medium- and low-complexity surgery, to emergency surgery and medicine, to clinical and interventional cardiology, to motor, neurological, cardiac and nutritional rehabilitation, to extended and intensive care units (RSA), to centres for patients in coma and persistent vegetative states, and to psychiatric and diagnostic centres.